bclins/bclins.github.io/spring24/cs480/notes.md

 </figure>
 </center>

-Notice that row $i$ of the matrix $W_k$ is a weight vector corresponding to all of the arrows that enter node $i$ in the $k$-th layer of the neural network.
-The vector $\mathbf{b}_k$ is called a **bias vector** and it contains the constant terms in the computation.
+Notice that row $i$ of the matrix $W^{(k)}$ is a weight vector corresponding to all of the arrows that enter node $i$ in the $k$-th layer of the neural network.
+The vector $\mathbf{b}^{(k)}$ is called a **bias vector** and it contains the constant terms in the computation.

 It is important to have a nonlinear activation function as part of each step between layers, otherwise we would just be composing (affine) linear maps, which would just result in a single (affine) linear map at the end.

-We can still use (stochastic) gradient descent to find all of the weights for the model, but there will be a lot more weights in a large neural network!
-Each entry of each of the matrices $W_k$ and $\mathbf{b}_k$ for each step is one of the weights.
+We can still use (stochastic) gradient descent, but there are some caveats.

+1. A neural network tends to have many more parameters than a simple linear classifier.
+Each entry of the matrices $W^{(k)}$ and the vectors $\mathbf{b}^{(k)}$ is a parameter that needs to be considered as we minimize the loss function.

+2. Because the loss functions tend to be very complicated, they might have more than one local minimum.
+A single run of gradient descent might get stuck in the wrong local minimum.

+3. It's very hard to know which settings (steps size, etc.) to choose to get gradient descent to work well.

 Once we got these definitions out of the way, we took a look at this really cool website to get a feeling for how neural networks work and what they can do.

 * **Example.** <https://playground.tensorflow.org/>

+We played with creating some simple neural networks for different classification problems, and saw that more complicated problems required multiple layers.
+We also talked briefly about epochs, but we'll talk about that in more detail later.

 - - -